 About this page

-Some sailors prefer to use ECMWF charts, others like the UK output, or that from Offenbach and, increasingly sailors are using GRIB output from the US.
+Some sailors prefer to use ECMWF charts, others like the UK output, or that from Offenbach and, increasingly sailors are using GRIB output from the US and other national centres..
 Not surprisingly, I get asked, from time to time about the differences between the various forecast centres that issue weather charts.
 The following may help to clear the air - or make it more foggy

 Related pages